Ascend-Huawei/HiFly_Drone/ros_atlas/README.md

 > Please refer to [this documentation from ROS](http://wiki.ros.org/ROS/Tutorials/CreatingPackage) for more resources on how to create a ROS package,
 <hr>

-## How to run: Core pipeline with FaceDetection model
+## Run Core pipeline with Face Detection
 This is a simple demonstration on how to run the pipeline with a FaceDetection model on livestreamed images from the drone.
 > NOTE: `FDNode.py` is an extension of `BaseInference.py` and `FDProcessor.py` is an extension of `BasePostprocessor.py`